What Is the Clean Energy Industry Doing to Confront Racism?

 In the wake of spring outpourings of grief and anger over the killings of Black Americans such as Breonna Taylor and George Floyd, numerous companies in the clean energy industry turned the lens inward.
-Companies that had never spoken out about racism published statements condemning it, and some donated to the NAACP’s Legal Defense Fund.
+Companies that had never before spoken out about racism published statements condemning it, and some donated to the NAACP’s Legal Defense and Educational Fund.

 Despite the unprecedented action, inequality is not a new or unrecognized problem in the renewables industry.
 It remains to be seen whether these newest expressions of upset and accompanying initiatives to combat racism within and outside company ranks will continue.

-So far the clean energy industry has largely embraced a rising tide lifts all boats approach: if renewables companies help clean up the grid, that will naturally reduce pollution for the communities of color who feel it most.
-But assessing the industry’s metrics holistically — such as opportunities for Black employees in the industry, wealth created in under-served communities and the availability of solar to majority non-white neighborhoods — shows that approach has fallen flat in challenging the legacy of systemic racism within clean energy.
+So far, the clean energy industry has largely embraced a "rising tide lifts all boats" approach: If renewables companies help clean up the grid, that will naturally reduce pollution for the communities of color who experience it most acutely.
+But data on the industry — such as the number of opportunities for Black employees in the industry and the availability of rooftop solar to majority-nonwhite neighborhoods — shows that that approach has fallen flat in challenging the legacy of systemic racism within clean energy.

-“At its core, the idea of moving forward clean energy, whether it’s solar or wind, has been good,” said Jacqui Patterson, director of the NAACP’s environmental and climate justice program.
-But overall, Patterson said the industry’s approach to anti-racism has been lackluster, even after she’s advised companies.
+“At its core, the idea of moving forward clean energy, whether it’s solar or wind, has been good,” said Jacqui Patterson, director of the NAACP’s Environmental and Climate Justice Program.
+But overall, Patterson said, the industry’s approach to anti-racism efforts has been lackluster, even after she’s advised companies on best practices.

 “When I have those conversations and send information, there’s no action. [...]
-In this moment all of a sudden there’s more of an interest,” Patterson told Greentech Media.
+In this moment, all of a sudden, there’s more of an interest,” Patterson told Greentech Media.
 “We’ll see whether that actually leads to things being done.”

-To make a change, Patterson said companies need to recognize the “social good” associated with anti-racism alongside the benefits to their business.
+To make a change, Patterson said, companies need to recognize the “social good” associated with anti-racism alongside the benefits to their business.

 In recent weeks and months, several coalitions have put forth new plans.
 Now companies have to show they will actually put them into practice.